Code-Institute-Submissions/Milestone_4_cookbook/README.md

 ### Update

-<p> The user should be able to edittheir own recipes.
-A 404 page should appear if they click 'Edit' to edit author's recipes and the user is able to return to the homepage </p>
+<p> The user should be able to edit their own recipes.
+If a user tries to edit or delete a recipe which is not their own then a message is flashed in teh alert box 'Asking the user to login'.
+Users can only update their own recipes </p>

 ### Delete